sheeter/boulder_bike_bus/README.md

 ### [Zoomable map](https://sheeter.github.io/boulder_bike_bus/map#14.208333333333334/40.0462/-105.2724): marching ants indicate direction of route.

+*[Join our WhatsApp Community](https://chat.whatsapp.com/JwwTZQnzupG5rmS3lVhVQ5) to coordinate ride details and hear annoucements.*
+*Message Daniel at 559-232-2532 via text or WhatsApp with any questions.*

+### Background
-#### Background about the bike bus movement [here](https://www.bloomberg.com/news/features/2022-02-10/kids-board-bike-trains-from-barcelona-to-san-francisco).
+* More the bike bus movement [here](https://www.bloomberg.com/news/features/2022-02-10/kids-board-bike-trains-from-barcelona-to-san-francisco) and [here](https://www.youtube.com/watch?v=kT_GwQfoomw).
-#### We completed [a test](https://twitter.com/BoulderBikeBus/status/1529523741297889280) of a southbound route on Wednesday, 5/25/22.
+* We completed [a test](https://twitter.com/BoulderBikeBus/status/1529523741297889280) of a southbound route in Boulder on Wednesday, 5/25/22.

 <!--- ### Additional Schools Served --->
 <!--- If parents volunteer to lead, the route can include additional service to the following schools: Snow Lion Preschool, Columbine Elementary, Boulder Bilingual Preschool and Whittier Elementary. --->